Pelagicore/softwarecontainer/doc/chapters/getting-started/index.rst

  * ``commandLine`` - a string with the method to run at the method line insider the container.
  * ``workingDirectory`` - a string with a path to a directory which will be set as the working directory.
  * ``outputFile`` - a string with a path to where stdout will be directed from within the container.
  * ``env`` - a string:string dictionary with environment variables and values to be set in the container.
+These will override any variables with the same name previously set by the Environment gateway.

 The method returns the PID of the process run inside the container.